 Colorful patches of orange are called GOHONDE, a traditional technique that adds warmth to the atmosphere of the work.
 It is impossible to fully control the contrasting density of GOHONDE, so that GOHONDE is a little different in each work.

-Specially packaged in a carton box.
+Specially packaged in a wooden box.

 Lead-free.
 Made in Japan.